CoThings-App/cothings/README.md

     `LOG_ROOM_USAGE` let the application create room usage logs.
 Default: `false`

-    `LOG_ROOM_USAGE_WITH_DEVICE_UUID` let the application logs the usages along with a unique `device_uuid` that create on the first request via web browser and set in the cookie for 6 months.
-Considering to change this time period to shorter or optional as well.
-However we don't recommend to track users unless you it's a requirement for your custom application.
-Default: `false`

-    `ENABLE_SOCKET_CLIENT_AUTH` this is needed when `LOG_ROOM_USAGE_WITH_DEVICE_UUID` is enabled.

-    This enabled / disabled features will be show on the bottom of the homepage.

 1. Update your database settings and persistent volume paths in `docker-compose.yml` file.
+You can keep track of bussiest days of the week and time of the day for the room usage.

 1. There are two ways to have the docker image: